HaikuTeam/animator/QA.md

-When element is deleted on stage, it is also deleted in the timeline When instantiated, the asset looks the same as the original design (no transform problems) When I instantiate elements, the z-stacking order of the previous instantiatees is preserved I can double-click an asset to instantiate it on stage
+When element is deleted on stage, it is also deleted in the timeline When instantiated, the asset looks the same as the original design (no transform problems) When I instantiate elements, the z-stacking order of the previous instantiatees is preserved

 Artboard